 - Your ethnicity estimate contains a pie chart and percentages corresponding to regions all over the world that match your DNA

 How Ancestry DNA finds DNA matches

 When you submit your DNA sample, the Ancestry DNA laboratories use sensitive equipment in order to create your individual DNA profile.
 Afterwards, your profile is compared to those of all of the other Ancestry DNA users in order to find matching DNA segments.

 How Ancestry DNA determines your ethnicity

-One of the main reasons that many people choose to do the Ancestry DNA test is in order to find out their ethnicity.
-The way that Ancestry is able to do this is by creating unique regional DNA profiles using thousands of DNA samples from people all over the world whose families have lived in the same area for generations.
+Ancestry is able to get your ethnicity estimate by creating unique regional DNA profiles using thousands of DNA samples from people all over the world whose families have lived in the same area for generations.
 Ancestry DNA then compares your individual profile to those regional profiles to give you an ethnicity estimate.

 It was really for two reasons.
 First, because there were rumors in my family that we had a Native American ancestor and I was extremely curious about whether this was true or not.

 (Note: My husband was adopted when he was a small child and we had no idea if a red-haired Spanish great-great-great grandfather really existed.
 Do Spaniards even have red hair?)